Fayzabad, Badakhshan: Geography

+Fayzabad is a strategic city that has historically connected Kabul with Kashgar in Xinjiang, China.
 The city is located on the right bank of the Kokcha River near where the river exits from a gorge and before it reaches a large open plain.

 Climate

 Fayzabad has a dry-summer continental climate (Köppen climate classification Dsa), closely bordering on a mediterranean climate (Köppen Csa).
-It has hot summers and cold, moderately wet winters.
+It has hot summers and cold, moderately wet and snowy winters.
 Precipitation mostly falls in spring and winter.